 JSON – The message will be sent as a regular JSON.

-JSON via Avro (Confluent) – The message will be serialized using a Confluent schema registry.
+JSON via Avro (Schema Registry) – The message will be serialized using an Avro schema stored in the Confluent schema registry.
 You can set up a connection to the schema registry in the Connection Settings.

 Metadata – The parameters that will be passed with the message.
 To add a parameter, click .

 There are three types of parameters:

 Header – Kafka headers that will be sent with the message.

 Path – Used to update path parameter values in the channel name.

 Kafka – Other parameters specific to Kafka.
 Currently, two Kafka parameters are supported: Key and Partition.

 Tip: You can use property expansions to insert data into parameter values.